First in an occasional series

 The notice was posted July 6, the day Monson’s rent became overdue, court records show.
-It demanded she either pay the $1,450 she owed within the next four-and-a-half business days or move out.
+It demanded that she either pay the $1,450 owed within the next four-and-a-half business days or move out.
 By the time Monson discovered the notice almost two weeks later, the family’s eviction was inevitable.

 If she had lived in any other state, Monson would have also been served a copy of her landlord’s eviction lawsuit.
-She would have been automatically assigned a hearing, or given time to request one after being sued, so she could defend herself in court.
+She would have been automatically assigned a hearing or given time to request one after being sued so she could defend herself in court.

 But in Nevada, tenants threatened with eviction for falling behind on their rent are required by law to initiate their own court case if they want a hearing.
 If a landlord is the first to file once an eviction notice for unpaid rent expires, the courts will grant the eviction by default.

-“I would argue there are glaring due-process issues, along with fair-housing issues, with that process,” said Deborah Thrope, supervising attorney for the National Housing Law Project in San Francisco.
+“I would argue there are glaring due-process issues along with fair-housing issues with that process,” said Deborah Thrope, supervising attorney for the National Housing Law Project in San Francisco.
 “It shouldn’t be an issue of who can get to the courthouse quicker.”

 From 2014 through 2018, Las Vegas Valley constable offices received eviction orders to carry out at more than 99,000 homes, apartments and hotel rooms, according to a joint analysis of government records by the Review-Journal and Brown University researcher Eric Seymour.
-In other words, roughly three-in-10 renter households here faced a court-ordered eviction during the past five years.
+In other words, roughly three in 10 renter households here faced a court-ordered eviction during the past five years.